robertjchristian/MRC/PENDING/MRC41.md

 ### Category:
 MRI #1 Smart Contracts Reference Implementation

-## Rationale: Time Equals Aliegnment
+## Rationale: Time Equals Alignment
 To implement economic alignment of Builders, it is necessary to implement a functionality where users can specify for what period they want to Stake their MOR tokens.
 It is necessary to implement a functionality where users can specify for what period they want to Stake the MOR tokens, in return the user will receive an increased reputational signal to their project.

 ## Dependencies: